liltof/font-awsome-for-android/README.md

-font-awsome-for-android
+font-awsome-for-android DEPRECATED, NO LONGER MAINTAINED
 =======================

 Font awesome for android.
+Icons are from an OLD version of font awesome, and will no longer be maintained, but this can be a good example if you want to add font awesome icons to your app

 This is just a file that contains all font codes from font awesome, converted into an android string xml